MIG217/MIG217.github.io/content/faq/_index.md

 draft: false
 ---

-### Q: How do I use this blog?
+### Q: What topics do you write about?

-A: You can explore different posts and use the search bar to find topics.
+A: I write about AI, books I have read, and insights on learning and thinking.

-### Q: How do I contact you?
+### Q: Can I cite or share your posts?

-A: Feel free to reach out via [GitHub](https://github.com/mig217).
+A: Yes!
+Feel free to share links to my posts.
+If you cite them, please include proper attribution with a link back to the original post.